NURS FPX 9100 Assessment 5 Virtual Check-in 2

 Virtual Check-In

+The video check-in was mostly about the progress of a certain healthcare project.
+The student, the preceptor, and the professor joined the video check-in.
+This meant that there was supporting evidence to support the contention that EHR-based alerts indeed assisted in increasing attendance.
 In addition to that, the teacher said that I should not use complex phrasing, should not start sentences with words like ‘it is,’ ‘there are,’ and ‘this paper,’ I should follow APA style, and the evidence should be the main guide of the project.

 The prime objective was to achieve 27.

-Six percent of people vaccinated with the healthcare worker fight flu tools.
+Six percent of healthcare workers who are vaccinated fight flu tools.
 The teacher stressed the importance of explaining to the students how the result measure would be assessed and to use simple language.
 As for the sharing of papers, there might be some technical issues, but the focus returns to the project.

 Reflection on Progress and Learner-Led Communication

-The discussion in the virtual check in was positive and centred on the learners themselves.
-Some notes from the teacher included some comments on the language used in some parts of the charter, style that was used namely APA, and ensuring that there is enough evidence to support the project.
+The discussion in the virtual check-in for NURS FPX 9100 Assessment 5 Virtual Check-in 2 was positive and centered on the learners themselves.
+Some notes from the teacher included comments on the language used in some parts of the charter and a style used, namely APA, and ensured enough evidence to support the project.
+The most helpful part was the instructor’s emphasis on how the result measure would be evaluated or measured; it helped me reflect more on the evaluation process.

+The teacher ensured that there was fluid communication regarding progress, issues, and questions, even in the absence of the supervisor.
 The teacher was always willing to assist, sometimes even if it wasn’t the scheduled time, and the contact was also excellent.
-The check-in made the students to become aware that they are in a group, hence they gained the confidence to take charge of their learning and projects.
+The check-in made the students aware that they were in a group.
+Hence, they gained the confidence to take charge of their learning and projects.

-The questions include
+The questions include:

 1. Does the idea need more research?